Man appears in court charged with murder of law graduate Zara Aleena

 A 29-year-old man has been remanded in custody charged with the murder of 35-year-old Zara Aleena in east London.

-Jordan McSweeney, from Dagenham, east London, is charged with murder, as well as attempted rape and robbery, Thames Magistrates’ Court heard on Wednesday.
+Jordan McSweeney, from Church Elm Lane, Dagenham, east London, is charged with murder, as well as attempted rape and robbery, Thames Magistrates’ Court heard on Wednesday.

-Ms Aleena was attacked as she walked home from a night out along Cranbrook Road in Ilford, towards Gants Hill station, in the early hours of Sunday morning.
+Ms Aleena was attacked as she walked home from a night out along Cranbrook Road in Ilford, towards Gants Hill station, in the early hours of Sunday.

-McSweeney wore a grey tracksuit to the short five-minute hearing, in which no plea was indicated.
+McSweeney wore a grey tracksuit to the five-minute hearing, in which no plea was indicated.

+His face was expressionless and he spoke only to confirm his name, date of birth and address.

+In charges read to McSweeney, it was said he robbed Ms Aleena of her mobile phone, keys and handbag during the attack.

 He was denied bail and remanded in custody to attend the Old Bailey on July 27.